thisisbalu/thisisbalu.github.io/_posts/2024-12-05-leetcode-1295:-find-numbers-with-even-number-of-digits.md

 ---
 ---

-Hey there, fellow code wranglers!
 So, I’ve been diving into LeetCode problems day in and day out, and today I'm going to share a neat little solution for LeetCode question 1295: *Find Numbers with Even Number of Digits*.
 You know how it goes - some days you just churn out code while other days you stare at the screen like a total idiot.
 But hey, let’s crack on with it!

 ### The Problem